 The Central Florida economy is anchored by the tourism industry.
-The key regional economic indicators, such as personal income growth, total employment, unemployment rate, population growth and housing starts are expected to show varying degrees of strengthens and weakness in future business cycles.
+The key regional economic indicators, such as personal income growth, total employment, unemployment rate, population growth, and housing starts are expected to show varying degrees of strengths and weaknesses in future business cycles.
 However, the overall economic trend is expected to continue steady movement in a favorable direction.
-Population growth is expected to be between 2% and 3%.
+Population growth is expected to be approximately 2%.
 Overall, the Central Florida economy is expected to perform slightly better than state and national averages.